akira-lawliet/Computer-Graphics-Project/README.md

 # Earth-Moon System Demo using PyOpenGL and Pygame

-This project is a demonstration of the Earth-Moon relationship in 3D space, implemented using PyOpenGL and Pygame.
+This project is a simple demonstration of the Earth-Moon relationship in 3D space, implemented using PyOpenGL and Pygame.

 ---